 As an indispensable instrument for success, the strategic plan is the lifeblood of educational institutions that require periodic review or change in an ever-dynamic world.
 Jimma University College of Agriculture and Veterinary Medicine implemented a three-five year's based strategic plan since its establishment.
 There are myriads of local, national, and global forces that drive to mature the fourth strategic plan.

 The country has entered an era of transformation, envisioning an African Beacon of prosperity.
 Education plays a vital role in realizing this vision.
 All education levels, including higher learning institutions, have undergone profound changes to contribute to the national development plan and beyond.
-Accordingly, JUCAVM is designated as one of the potential candidates of Research College in Ethiopia.
+Accordingly, JUCAVM is designated as one of the potential candidates of Research Colleges in Ethiopia.
 This requires fundamental shifts in its tripartite mandates: teaching-learning, research, and service.
 With so much at stake, the college cannot afford to stagnate or slide back into the 'business as usual.'

 The accustomed practices cannot accord with the changing landscape of higher education institutions, and the strategic plan sets major shifts in academic programs, research, and stewardship.
 These issues formed the basis for the strategic plan and are believed to bring innovative teaching and learning, excellence in research, and community impact through empowerment.
 Besides, internationalization and global engagement across the focus areas will be the virtue of working in sync to realize the ultimate purpose.

 As the pioneer of community-based education, the college has enormous potential to realize the aspiration of being engaged in a research college to contribute through innovative scientific practices that transcend the global Community's artificial boundaries.
 Thus, this strategic plan will be amplified into a ten-years rolling milestone by accompanying resource implications for providing a framework for operational planning at all program levels.
 This strategic plan intends to accommodate broad-spectrum research, advanced training, knowledge exchange, and a developing culture of innovation to address the growing societal needs.
-Therefore, the plan will encourage faculties, administration staff, and students to explore linkages and become a global source of knowledge, expertise, and productive collaborations across all sectors of government, non-government, and civic societies.
+Therefore, the plan will encourage faculties, administrative staff, and students to explore linkages and become a global source of knowledge, expertise, and productive collaborations across all sectors of government, non-government, and civic societies.
 Moreover, a robust system of transformational leadership and governance will be established to serve as a foundation for the core pillars to cut endless red tape and processes above board.
 Therefore, JUCAVM developed its fourth strategic plan.

 111 .4 Strategic Planning Approach